What is Purchase Price Allocation?

 Let’s say, for instance, that an acquisition target was acquired for $100 million.

-The next step is to allocate the purchase price to the target’s net tangible book value.
+The next step is to calculate the allocatable purchase premium by subtracting the target’s net tangible book value from the purchase price.

 Note the existing goodwill of the target from earlier transactions is wiped out, and the previous carrying value must be excluded.